 Yuan Bingcheng is Professor at the Beijing Normal University, Zhuhai branch.

 Presentation

-There are more than 40 islands in Zhuhai and will study the construction of the ecological island Qi'ao, which is one of the largest islands.
-The case study of this research, Qi' a strategic choice of Zhuhai ecological construction.
-Qi'o eco-island construction is a three-in-one comprehensive ecological construction of natural ecology, human settlement and economic ecology.
+There are more than 40 islands in Zhuhai and Yuan Bingcheng will study the construction of the ecological island Qi'ao, which is one of the largest islands.
+The case study of this research, Qi'Ao, is seen as a strategic choice of Zhuhai ecological construction.
+Qi'Ao eco-island construction is a three-in-one comprehensive ecological construction of natural ecology, human settlement and economic ecology.

-Qi'Ao is in fact structured among two areas, the island and the coastal area, with the offshore area.
+Qi'Ao is in fact structured among two areas, the island and the coastal area, with the off-shore area.
 It is located in the northern part of Zhuhai, and is very well connected to the city.
-There is a bridge connecting the island to Tangjiaan.
-This place has many advantages: the natural environment, the scenery, the culture, the ecological development.
+There is a bridge connecting the island to Tangjia Wan.
+This place has many advantages: the natural environment, the scenery, the culture, and the ecological development.

-About the natural environment, even if Qi'o is very close to the city, it has a unique natural mangrove, evolving around the low and high tides, which is protected by the provincial administration.
+About the natural environment, even if Qi'Ao is very close to the city, it has a unique natural mangrove, evolving around the low and high tides, which is protected by the provincial administration.
 It has become a mangrove touristic park with wooden platforms and promenades.

 The scenery is simply very beautiful.

 The local and cultural life is very rich.
-Qi'o was famous for the resistance during the opium wars.
+Qi'Ao was famous for the resistance during the opium wars.

 The ecological development is late but the unique environment reveals strong potential for its future development.
 How does the construction of an ecological island become possible when still today, the population lives from fishing?

-To bring some background elements about Qi'o, there were some legal norms for eco-civilization.
-For instance, Li Keqiang introduced a guid on the development of eco-protection.
+To bring some background elements about Qi'Ao, there were some legal norms for eco-civilization.
+For instance, Li Keqiang introduced a guide on the development of eco-protection.
 It is supposed to make a nationwide model to find a greener way of development.
 But an ecological island involves the residents, the industry, the nature, the culture altogether.
 There is a need for eco-economy, eco-community, and not only eco-environment.
 But it is clear that the protection of the mangrove is the priority.
 In the 1990s, there were only 30 ha of existing mangrove but now, there are more than 700 ha after it officially became a protected mangrove.
 The natural habitat is very good for ecological and natural functions.

-However, the eco-community is not achieved in Qi'o yet.
-The professor believes Qi'o should learn from experiences from solar countries, which now have created eco-industries and work with solar energy.
-In Qi'o, there is a serious problem with waste.
-A lot garbage comes from the coast, because the sea brings a lot of dirty waste on the beaches of the island.
+However, the eco-community is not achieved in Qi'Ao yet.
+The professor believes Qi'Ao should learn from experiences from solar countries, which now have created eco-industries and work with solar energy.
+In Qi'Ao, there is a serious problem with waste.
+A lot of garbage comes from the coast, because the sea brings a lot of dirty waste on the beaches of the island.
 A second serious problem is fish cultivation and illegal fishing.
 There is clearly a lack of framework to manage these issues.
 There are also other problems such as water treatment, land reclamation, beautification, invasive species threatening the mangrove, even if a large part has been restored.

 On the strategic level, Guangdong province should implement functional region planning.
-On the execution level, a secular economy should be promoted, a protection net should be used to capture the wast, illegal fishing activities should be enforced, water treatment should be implemented, the cleaning of problematic species should be started.
-The construction of the eco-community should be followed along three principles: reduce, reuse, .
+On the execution level, a secular economy should be promoted, a protection net should be used to capture the waste, illegal fishing activities should be enforced, water treatment should be implemented, the cleaning of problematic species should be started.
+The construction of the eco-community should be followed along three principles: reduce, reuse, and recycle.